THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 This is [Ventus RISC-V GPGPU](https://github.com/THU-DSP-LAB/ventus-gpgpu) isa simulator based on Spike.

-We recommend using [llvm-ventus](https://github.com/THU-DSP-LAB/llvm-project) to build the complete toolchain for Ventus GPGPU.
+We recommend using [ventus-llvm](https://github.com/THU-DSP-LAB/llvm-project) to build the complete toolchain for Ventus GPGPU.

 This repository can also be built independently.
+In this situation, you can use a custom driver in `gpgpu-testcase/driver` to simulate, see following "compile ventus GPGPU program with clang and run in spike".

 This simulator is developed by 杨轲翔, 张泰然 and 郑名宸.